valkey-io/valkey-doc/docs/reference/protocol-spec.md

 RESP can serialize different data types including integers, strings, and arrays.
 It also features an error-specific type.
-A client sends a request to the Redis server as an array of strings.
+A client sends a request to the Valkey server as an array of strings.
 The array's contents are the command and its arguments that the server should execute.
 The server's reply type is command-specific.

 RESP is binary-safe and uses prefixed length to transfer bulk data so it does not require processing bulk data transferred from one process to another.

-RESP is the protocol you should implement in your Redis client.
+RESP is the protocol you should implement in your Valkey client.

 {{% alert title="Note" color="info" %}}
 The protocol outlined here is used only for client-server communication.
-[Redis Cluster](/docs/reference/cluster-spec) uses a different binary protocol for exchanging messages between nodes.
+[Valkey Cluster](/docs/reference/cluster-spec) uses a different binary protocol for exchanging messages between nodes.
 {{% /alert %}}

 ## RESP versions
-Support for the first version of the RESP protocol was introduced in Redis 1.2.
+Support for the first version of the RESP protocol was introduced in Redis OSS 1.2.
-Using RESP with Redis 1.2 was optional and had mainly served the purpose of working the kinks out of the protocol.
+Using RESP with Redis OSS 1.2 was optional and had mainly served the purpose of working the kinks out of the protocol.

-In Redis 2.0, the protocol's next version, a.k.a RESP2, became the standard communication method for clients with the Redis server.
+In Redis OSS 2.0, the protocol's next version, a.k.a RESP2, became the standard communication method for clients with the Valkey server.

 [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md) is a superset of RESP2 that mainly aims to make a client author's life a little bit easier.
-Redis 6.0 introduced experimental opt-in support of RESP3's features (excluding streaming strings and streaming aggregates).
+Redis OSS 6.0 introduced experimental opt-in support of RESP3's features (excluding streaming strings and streaming aggregates).
 In addition, the introduction of the `HELLO` command allows clients to handshake and upgrade the connection's protocol version (see [Client handshake](#client-handshake)).

-Up to and including Redis 7, both RESP2 and RESP3 clients can invoke all core commands.
+Up to and including Redis OSS 7, both RESP2 and RESP3 clients can invoke all core commands.
 However, commands may return differently typed replies for different protocol versions.

-Future versions of Redis may change the default protocol version, but it is unlikely that RESP2 will become entirely deprecated.
+Future versions of Valkey may change the default protocol version, but it is unlikely that RESP2 will become entirely deprecated.
 It is possible, however, that new features in upcoming versions will require the use of RESP3.

 ## Network layer
-A client connects to a Redis server by creating a TCP connection to its port (the default is 6379).
+A client connects to a Valkey server by creating a TCP connection to its port (the default is 6379).

-While RESP is technically non-TCP specific, the protocol is used exclusively with TCP connections (or equivalent stream-oriented connections like Unix sockets) in the context of Redis.
+While RESP is technically non-TCP specific, the protocol is used exclusively with TCP connections (or equivalent stream-oriented connections like Unix sockets) in the context of Valkey.

 ## Request-Response model
-The Redis server accepts commands composed of different arguments.
+The Valkey server accepts commands composed of different arguments.
 Then, the server processes the command and sends the reply back to the client.

 This is the simplest model possible; however, there are some exceptions:

-* Redis requests can be [pipelined](#multiple-commands-and-pipelining).
+* Valkey requests can be [pipelined](#multiple-commands-and-pipelining).
   Pipelining enables clients to send multiple commands at once and wait for replies later.
 * When a RESP2 connection subscribes to a [Pub/Sub](/docs/manual/pubsub) channel, the protocol changes semantics and becomes a *push* protocol.
   The client no longer requires sending commands because the server will automatically send new messages to the client (for the channels the client is subscribed to) as soon as they are received.